How to Write SEO Friendly Content in 2020

 4. Use Internal and External Links

 On the one hand, you should aim to cover the topic completely in your post.
 On the other hand, some details might be not directly related to your topic yet useful for readers.
 In this case, you can help them learn more by providing links.
-Both external and internal links are good for SEO.
+Both external and internal links are good for any SEO plan you have in mind.

 External links demonstrate that you’ve done good research.
 They also prove that you’re genuinely interested in informing your readers.
 Besides, they can help improve the rankings of another website because Google takes into account links to determine the authority of a source.